Join MRQ

 Description

 A general member role might sound ‘general’ but everyone plays a vital role in a MRQ unit’s success.
-General members support the operational unit with public fundraising, administrative, educational and community focused event activities.
+General members support the operational unit with public administrative, educational and community focused event activities.
 There are also opportunities to learn skills in other areas to support the boating community across Queensland’s coastline and waterways.

 Media